cryptodotis/crypto.is-docs/README.md

 ## md/

 This directory contains all of the Markdown templates for the project.
+To edit website content, start here.

 ## static/